 Step 4.
 Meet your development team

-That said, whether it’s one designer or 20 developers, we want to be sure your development team is the right team for you.
-If your project needs change, your account manager will work with you and our resourcing team to adjust the scope to meet those needs.
+As your project grows, or requirements shift, your account manager will work with you and our resourcing team to adjust the team to meet those needs.